ordinarysh/atlas/README.md

-# 🚀 Modern Turborepo Boilerplate
+# 🚀 Atlas Template System

-A minimal, production-ready monorepo starter with the latest web tooling.
-Perfect for building scalable applications without the bloat.
+A template distribution system that packages enterprise-grade monorepo templates into versioned, verified artifacts.
+Templates are consumed via the Atlas CLI tool for rapid project scaffolding.

 ## 🎯 Recent Improvements